The Divergence Borel-Cantelli Lemma revisited: Proof of results

+The lemma is a standard corollary of the Lebesgue density theorem or more generally the Lebesgue differentiation theorem for doubling metric measure spaces (see for example \cite[Theorem~1.8]{jh}.
+A slightly weaker version of this lemma can also be found in \cite{BDV06}.
+In short, the version of this lemma established as Proposition~1 in \cite[\S8]{BDV06} requires that \eqref{vb7} holds for arbitrary balls centred in $\Omega$ rather than just in $\supp\mu$ and the proof uses covering arguments rather than the Lebesgue density theorem.

-\begin{rem} Note that it is also possible to remove the doubling assumption altogether from Lemma~\ref{snowya} at the price of requiring a lower bound on $\mu(E\cap B)$ for an arbitrary open set $B$ as opposed to an arbitrary ball of sufficiently small radius.
+\begin{rem} Note that the doubling assumption in Lemma~\ref{snowya} can be weakened by requiring instead that $(\Omega, \cA, \mu, d) $ is a Vitali space as defined in \cite[p.6]{jh}.
+Furthermore it is also possible to remove the doubling assumption altogether from Lemma~\ref{snowya} at the price of requiring a lower bound on $\mu(E\cap B)$ for an arbitrary open set $B$ as opposed to an arbitrary ball of sufficiently small radius.
 We will state this version formally as it will be required in the proof of Lemma~LBC. \end{rem}

 \begin{lemma}[Lemma~6 in \cite{BDV06}] Let $(\Omega, \cA, \mu, d) $ be a metric measure space equipped with a Borel probability measure $\mu$.
 Let $E$ be a Borel subset of\/ $\Omega$ and $f:(0,+\infty)\to(0,+\infty)$ be an increasing function such that $f(x)\to0$ as $x\to0$.
 Assume that